loganmcdavid11/Tech-Talons-Discord-Bot/README.md

 - **unRSVP from Tournament:** `!unrsvp_tournament Tournament Name`
 - **View RSVP List for Specific Tournament:** `!view_tournament_rsvp_list Tournament Name`
 - **Tournament Packing List:** `!tournament_packing_list`
+#### Purple vs. Gold Scrimmage
+##### Member Permissions:
+- Players can rsvp / unrsvp from an organized scrimmage called *Purple vs. Gold* as either a handler, cutter, or "hybrid"
+##### Admin Permissions:
+- Captains can view the list of RSVP's in order to see the total as well as who is what position
+- Captains can randomly sort teams, dividing positions evenly.
+Captains can then approve the team, granting purple or gold role depending on which team you are on
+##### Commands:
+- **RSVP for Scrimmage:** `!rsvp_scrimmage position-name`
+  - position-name = handler, cutter, or hybrid
 #### Library of Information
 - **View Offical Ultimate Frisbee Rulebook:** `!rulebook`